taylorzr/kitty-meow/README.md

 ## TODO

 * record short video demo
-* get_all_repos should get curent users repos
-* get_all_repos should allow multiple orgs, or maybe even none
 * caching for big orgs
   see what [this dude did](https://mattorb.com/fuzzy-find-a-github-repository-part-deux/)
 * configurable fzf bindings